casid/jte/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://raw.githubusercontent.com/casid/jte/master/LICENSE)
 [![Maven Central](https://img.shields.io/maven-central/v/org.jusecase/inject.svg)](http://mvnrepository.com/artifact/org.jusecase/jte)

 jte is a simple yet powerful template engine for Java. jte is designed to introduce as few new keywords as possible and build upon existing Java features, so that it is very easy to reason about what a template does.
 The <a href="https://plugins.jetbrains.com/plugin/14521-jte">IntelliJ plugin</a> offers full completion and refactoring support for Java parts as well as for jte keywords.
+Supports Java 11 or higher.

 ## Features
 - Intuitive, easy to learn syntax.